HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_04/Check_Points_Ch04.md

 s1.compareTo(s2);
 int i = s1.length();
 ```
-On the other hands so are the following all incorrect code snippets.
+On the other hands so are the following all incorrect.
 ```Java
 String s3 = s1 - s2;
 s1 >= s2